-- Lawn sprinklers/waste water should not spray directly on the unit cabinet for prolonged periods. - In coastal areas: locate the unit on the side of the building away from the waterfront.
+- Lawn sprinklers/waste water should not spray directly on the unit cabinet for prolonged periods. - In coastal areas: The outdoor unit should be installed at a location that is at least 1000 feet away from the coast and on the side of the building that is farthest from the coast.